rickloader/NewForestRouteV3/Background.md

 - V2 Nov 09 Track improved at Bournemouth and Southampton Docks.
 Scenery extended to Bournemouth and Westmoors.
 Additional custom signals added.
 - V2.1 Dec 09 Christchurch signal relocated.
 Newroads files eliminated.
 - V3 Jul 19.
 Route extended to Basingstoke, Weymouth and Templecombe.Route optimised for OR timetable mode.
 Now OR only.
+- V4 Nov 23 Route extended to Bath Woking and Salisbury
 ## Personal

 In 1958 my mother took a teaching job at Brockenhurst.
 As a toddler I took the 08:10 train from Christchurch.
 It was only an M7 tank engine, but that engendered a life long love of trains .